Ryan Hoggan

-Ryan Hoggan (born 19 June 1998) is a Scottish footballer who plays as a defender or midfielder.
+Ryan Hoggan (born 19 June 1998) is a Scottish former footballer who played as a defender and midfielder.

 Career

 Hoggan spent his youth career with Rangers and Heart of Midlothian before signing for Alloa Athletic.
 He made his debut for the club in August 2015 against Elgin City and played his first match in the Scottish Championship in a defeat to Rangers.
 Hoggan was released by Alloa in May 2018.